somoradi/git_training/README.md

 ~~~

 Git will give you quite a bit of information, most of which isn't relevant for us right now.
-Find the line that says *Untracked files:*, and look at the list below.
+Find the line that says *Untracked files:*, and look at the list below that.
-You will see your `notes` file listed in read.
+You will see your `notes` file listed in red.
 This means that git is aware that the file exists, but has not put it under version control because we did not tell it to.
 In order to do so, we must use git's `add` command.